 If anyone in your family eats gluten-free, there are now a fair number of gluten-free pizza flour options from reputable producers like King Arthur Flour and Bob's Red Mill.

-Make your own dough!
+Make your own cast iron pizza dough.
 It’s easier than you think, and making homemade dough will help you find exactly the right recipe for your preferred pizza style.

-Don’t crowd toppings!
-A pizza jam-packed with watery or oily toppings can create a soggy slice, even when your crust is fully cooked.
+Don’t crowd toppings.
+A skillet pizza jam-packed with watery or oily toppings can create a soggy slice, even when your crust is fully cooked.
 Take it easy with the toppings, and make sure any wet ingredients are patted dry, or salted beforehand (zucchini, eggplant) to draw out moisture.

-Pre-heat your skillet!
-A pre-heated skillet will give you a head start on crispy crust and cut down on the overall cook time so your toppings stay fresh.
+Preheat your skillet.
+A preheated skillet will give you a head start on crispy cast iron pizza crust and cut down on the overall cook time so your toppings stay fresh.